Major Code BA1912

 The Honors Tutorial College program in sociology offers exceptional students the opportunity to study the many aspects of sociology in one-on-one relationships with faculty members.
 Maximum opportunities will be afforded for the student to progress well beyond the materials found in conventional courses.
 The primary purpose of the tutorial program is to serve as preparation for graduate study, law school, and a variety of professional opportunities.
 Students will receive a degree of Bachelor of Arts from the Honors Tutorial College.

-Students are required to complete eleven tutorials within sociology, including two devoted to the thesis for two to four credit hours each.
-Core tutorials include a survey of sociology, a research methods, and a theory tutorial.
-Six topical tutorials devoted to subfields in sociology are standard.
+Students are required to complete eight tutorials within sociology, including two devoted to the thesis.
+Core tutorials include an introduction to sociology, research methods, and a theory tutorial.
+Three topical tutorials devoted to subfields in sociology are standard.
 The senior year is devoted to a thesis project.

-In addition to the tutorials, the student must complete the Tier I English requirement, a required statistics course (PSY 2110), all core courses not covered by tutorials, and an appropriate number of approved electives.
-Internships and/or study abroad may be included within the program with special permission from the director of studies (credit will only be given once).
-Honors tutorial students take a minimum of 16 hours per semester.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), a required statistics course (PSY 2110), all core courses not covered by tutorials, and an appropriate number of approved electives.
+Internships and/or study abroad may be included within the program with special permission from the director of studies.
+Honors tutorial students take a minimum of 15 hours per semester.

 Advising and Mentoring